kaltura/nginx-vod-module/README.md

 	if `presentationEndTime` has passed.
 In HLS, for example, this parameter controls whether an `#EXT-X-ENDLIST` tag should be included in the media playlist.
 	When the parameter is not supplied, the module will not signal live presentation end.
-* `liveSegmentCount` - integer, optional, overrides the number of live segments count specified in the configuration (see `vod_live_segment_count`).
-If the value specified in the mapping exceeds the value specified in nginx.conf, it will be ignored.
+* `liveWindowDuration` - integer, optional, provides a way to override the number of live segments count specified in the configuration.
+The value specified	in the mapping is first translated to segment count by dividing it with `vod_segment_duration`.
+	If the result exceeds the absolute value specified in `vod_live_segment_count`, it will be ignored.
+	If the result is lower than 3 segments, it will be bumped up to 3.

 #### Sequence